 About Drama

-Drama is a female Staffordshire Bull Terrier almost 4 years old.
+Drama is a female Staffordshire Bull Terrier about 4 years old.
 Carefully selected as a great representative of her breed, Jessi decided to make her part of their program.
 Jessi has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Staffordshire Bull Terrier